runyanjake/olomana/README.md

 1. Follow the instructions in the `traefik/` folder to run the example traefik configs and confirm that they are reachable.

+1.5 Note there is some annoying stuff to do regarding the `acme.json` file.
+See instructions in the repo for how to set it up right.

 2. Fill out the "Blanked" Traefik config and set up the final Traefik container.

 3. Ensure that the DNS is setup correctly (External step, I am using Cloudflare.) so that we can route to the server via the vanity URL.